-This action is also quite quick, which makes it a bit more versatile, especially if you like to play some synths, electric pianos and organs (which inherently have light weighted keys).
+This action is also quite quick, which makes it a bit more versatile, especially if you plan on using non-piano sounds such as electric pianos and organs (which inherently have light-weighted keys).

-Another notable thing about the KDP110 is that is comes with 5 preset music books that you can listen to and practice right on the instrument.
+Another notable thing about the KDP120 is that it comes with 5 preset music books that you can listen to and practice right on the instrument.

 The books include some very popular beginner-friendly method books and exercises, including Alfred’s Lesson Book, Beyer 106 and Czerny 30.

-Connectivity is another good thing about the Kawai KDP110.
-Not only does it have two headphone jacks and a USB port, but it also has proper MIDI In/Out ports and Bluetooth 4.0 on top of all of that.
+Connectivity is another good thing about the Kawai KDP120.
+Not only does it have two headphone jacks and a USB port, but it also has Bluetooth connectivity which supports MIDI.

-I simply couldn’t exclude from this list this beautiful instrument from Korg, even though it slightly exceeds the budget we’ve set.
+I simply couldn’t exclude this beautiful instrument from Korg, even though it slightly exceeds the budget we’ve set.

 The G1 Air was introduced in 2017 and has shaken up the market quite a bit.
 It’s hands-down the best home digital piano Korg has ever created.

-Korg’s focus has never been home consumer grade digital pianos.
-They’ve been designing some really cool synthesizers, stage pianos and music workstations instead that are widely used in studios and during live performances all over the world.
+Korg’s focus has never been home consumer-grade digital pianos.
+Instead, they’ve been creating some really cool synthesizers, stage pianos and music workstations that are widely used in studios and on stages all over the world.

 So, what makes the G1 Air so unique?

 First of all, its design.
-The G1 is very slim, yet Korg somehow managed to make it look very stylish and different from all other digital pianos at this price point.
+The G1 is very slim, yet Korg somehow managed to make it look very stylish and different from all other digital pianos in this price category.

 When it comes to sound, Korg doesn’t cut corners either.

-Since the company doesn’t make acoustic pianos, it doesn’t feel obligated to use any particular brand of grand pianos for sampling, as in the case of Yamaha and Kawai, which tend to use their own grand pianos to record samples.
+Since the company doesn’t make acoustic pianos, it doesn’t feel obligated to use any particular brand of a grand piano for sampling (unlike Yamaha or Kawai, which tend to use their own grand pianos to record samples).

 That’s the main reason why you’ll find three different piano tones sampled from three different grand pianos from different makers on the G1 Air.

-Each tone has its unique character, and you’ll likely find one that you’ll love.
+Each tone has its unique character, and you’ll likely find the one that you love.

 These 3 flagship tones are sampled from German, Austrian and Japanese concert grands.
 Korg doesn’t specify the exact models they used, but I can guess that they were a Steinway, a Bösendorfer and a Yamaha.

-Every of these piano tones also has simulated string resonance, damper resonance and key off simulation.
+Each of these piano tones has simulated string resonance, damper resonance and key off simulation.

 Another thing that makes the G1 Air stand out from the competition is its powerful multi-channel sound system, which consists of two 12 cm and two 5 cm speakers, giving a total of 80W of output power.

-No digital piano in this price range has as powerful speakers as this piano.
+No digital piano in this price range comes close.

 The piano features Korg’s flagship RH3 keyboard action found in their pro grade stage pianos and music workstations.
 And I must say, it’s really hard to compete with it at this price point.